SpyZzey/Portfolio/README.md

 # Portfolio
 This is the github repo of my personal portfolio website.

-Feel free to visit it! https://www.simonbrebeck.de (Work in progress)
+Feel free to visit it! https://www.simonbrebeck.de

 ## Used technologies
 Front-End: